Sanitation of the Indus Valley Civilisation: Mohenjo-daro

 Mohenjo-daro, located in Sindh, Pakistan, is one of the best excavated and studied settlements from this civilization.
 The Great Bath might be the first of its kind in the pre-historic period.
-This ancient town had more than 700 wells, and most houses in Mohenjo-daro had at least one private well.
+This ancient town had more than 700 wells.
 The so-called "Great Granary" is the largest building at Mohenjo-daro and shows the use of granaries in the Indus Valley Civilisation.